smcclab/nime25/README.md

 TODO: Write usage instructions here.
 Describe your available layouts, includes, sass and/or assets.

+The theme uses [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag/) to provide metadata in the page headers, you may want to look at the [usage](https://github.com/jekyll/jekyll-seo-tag/blob/master/docs/usage.md) page for that plugin.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/smcclab/academic-org-theme.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.